alan-turing-institute/data-safe-haven/docs/processes/software_package_approval.md

 - package name squatting (allowlisting a similarly-named package instead of the intended one)
 - privilege escalation attacks (enabling a user to gain elevated access permissions)
+- unauthorised data ingress (in particular, it is possible to upload arbitrary data to PyPI without review)

 (package_inclusion_policy)=